course-dprep/ADE-event-on-AirBnB-prices/README.md

 # The effect of Amsterdam Dance Event (ADE) on the prices of different types of Airbnb accommodations.

-welcome to our Research project!
+welcome to our Research Project!

 file:///home/emi/Downloads/ade-foto.jpeg![image](https://user-images.githubusercontent.com/112580804/223731496-5207056b-fed3-40cf-b741-02b7546c5136.png)